-The City's FAR regulations were adopted in 1999 (Ordinance No. 3709) to help maintain the character of the Market and Norkirk neighborhoods where extensive redevelopment of primarily single-family residences was occurring.
-It has been nearly 20 years since these regulations were first put in place.
-We have learned from experience that the regulations have not completely achieved the initial objectives and that there are still valid concerns about boxy, and/or large single-family residential buildings that are aesthetically different from existing houses in established neighborhoods.
+The City's FAR regulations were adopted in 1999 (Ordinance No. 3709).
+We have learned from experience that the regulations have not completely achieved the initial objectives and that there are still valid concerns about boxy, and/or large single-family homes that are aesthetically different from existing houses in established neighborhoods.